 We’re baaaackkkkk!
 Yet again, another few weeks has flown by here at love and noodles with almost zero posts to show for it.
 Part of me is continually frustrated at myself for going MIA on this blog so often, but on the other hand it makes me smile to think that the reason I’m never at a computer is because we’re truly making the most of our time here with so many adventures!

-In the meantime, I wanted to give y’all a quick run down of where in the world we’ve been the last almost-month.
+I wanted to give y’all a quick run down of where in the world we’ve been the last almost-month.
 As usual, it’s been a whirlwind, and I’ve loved every minute!

 Where in the world is LOVE AND NOODLES?